 The EU is watching you!

-Here is Phil’s question:
+But first, here is Phil’s original question:

 “How far along is WordPress in helping its ecosystem become GDPR compliant and embrace its spirit?
 What’s left to do?”

 First, GDPR stands for General Data Protection Regulation and is a law from the European Union (EU).
 So without all the legal-speak, it is a regulation to force businesses to handle personal data in a prescribed manner.
-And it apparently affects businesses globally, even if they are not in the EU.
+And it affects all businesses globally, even if they are not in the EU.
 Since all that is needed is someone from the EU is to join your mailing list, etc.

 Essentially it’s to force big businesses like Google and Facebook to give EU subjects control over their own personal data.
 The same applies to every other business big or small, all over the world.
 Even if they are just visiting your website and the regulation went into effect on 25 May 2018.